From the Classroom

 April 27, 2026 · Gregory Lebed

-Best Behavior Tracking Apps for Teachers in 2026 (Ranked by a Real Teacher)
+Best Behavior Tracking Apps for Teachers in 2026 (5 Compared, Ranked)

 Five apps compared, so you can stop using sticky notes and a prayer.

-Most behavior tracking apps were built for administrators, not teachers.
-Here's an honest comparison of the five best options in 2026: what each one actually does in a real classroom, and which one is worth your time.
+Most behavior tracking apps are built for administrators, not the teacher doing the logging.
+Five options compared, what each one actually does in a real classroom, and which is worth your time.

 Read more →